drewjd27/GitHubUser_AndroidApp/README.md

 # GitHubUser_AndroidApp
 This is an exercise repository for android application development using Kotlin.
 The application is GitHub's User Search.
 This application will use GitHub API to retrieve datas of users.
+I'm using MVVM architecture to build this app.